CIBC-Internal/python/Doc/library/venv.rst

    Common installation tools such as ``Setuptools`` and ``pip`` work as expected with venvs - i.e. when a venv is active, they install Python packages into the venv without needing to be told to do so explicitly.
-   Of course, you need to install them into the venv first: this could be done by running ``ez_setup.py`` with the venv activated, followed by running ``easy_install pip``.
-Alternatively, you could download the source tarballs and run ``python setup.py install`` after unpacking, with the venv activated.

    When a venv is active (i.e. the venv's Python interpreter is running), the attributes :attr:`sys.prefix` and :attr:`sys.exec_prefix` point to the base